StefanPfeiffer80/FASPA.github.io/README.md

 # 2. FASPA workflow tutorial
 **Amplicon Processing using the bash scripts *FASP_preprocess_v1.sh, FASP_preprocess_v2.sh, FASP_unoise.sh, FASP_uparse.sh***

-When all needed programs are installed and they are also at their place, amplicon processing with FASPA can finally start.
+When all needed programs are installed and they are also at their place, amplicon processing with FASPA can start.
 1. Go to the folder where you want to perform your analysis.
 2. List your files by typing "ls" or "ll".
 Your folder should then look somehow like this (there will be different and of course I assume a higher number of .fastq files).
 <p align="center">